 Windows provide plenty of sunlight.
 But if you need lighting or interior power, build as close to the source of utilities as possible.

 Step #3: How important is the style and appearance of the shed next to your home?

 Remember that anything you build will either add or detract from your property's appearance and may impact your property value.
 Metal and vinyl materials may be easier to maintain, but they're the least expensive options and tend to look cheap.
 Natural wood and prefinished wood products will add character and value, but they're typically more expensive to buy and maintain.

 Once you've thought through the primary use, design, and overall appearance of your shed, you'll want to take your time deciding on the shed's foundation.
 It can be a temporary solution, like timber framed skids or a pier foundation.
 But if you're going big, a permanent concrete slab may be your only choice.

 The classic look of the single sloping pent roof, reminds me of the old west, with roof angles that slope downward from front to rear (or side to side, in this example).

 Should you live up north and get a lot of snow, increase the pitch (how steep the slope is) so heavy snow buildup slides off easier.
 That said, this type of shed is most suited for fast storage solutions or when your location is narrow.

 Shed Designs: The Lean-To Roof

-Usually built against another structure, lean-to sheds are the most cost effective and the easiest sheds to build.
-With only 3 sides and a single pitch roof, this shed design is good if you're short on land and need to stay close to a building, garden wall, or fence.
+Usually built against another structure, lean-to sheds are the most cost effective and easiest sheds to build.
+With only three sides and a single pitch roof, this shed design is good if you're short on land and need to stay close to a building, garden wall, or fence.